sahilbharti123/PDF-Assistant/README.md

 # PDF Assistant Chatbot

 This is a chatbot assistant that can read PDFs and answer questions about their content.
-It was created as a project for my resume.

 ## Overview